 Why is food cast so often in leading roles in film?
-Food facilitates conversation, making the kitchen and dinner table natural locations for advancing the plot, every bit as intimate as bedroom.
-The action of preparing meals, feeding someone, and eating arouses audiences, and they make superb metaphors for pleasure and sex, wealth and excess, mythology and religion, family and friendship, dedication and skill.
+Food facilitates conversation, making the kitchen and dinner table natural locations for advancing the plot, every bit as intimate as the bedroom.
+The action of preparing meals, feeding someone, and eating arouses audiences, and they make superb metaphors for pleasure and sex, wealth and excess, mythology and religion, family and friendship, dedication, and skill.
 Here are my favorite meals on reels.
 I have divided them into two menus, films where food is a lead character, and films where food plays an important supporting role.
-Tell me about the ones I've missed and start the popcorn.
+Tell me about the ones I’ve missed and start the popcorn.

 Meals on reels in a starring role